Netgear Router Lights Meaning

 USB LED Light

-A steady white light shows that a USB device has been correctly connected.
+A steady white light indicates a successful USB device connection.

 Ethernet Port LED Light

-Whether amber or white, the steady light indicates that the router is connected to a LAN port via a LAN cable.
+A steady light, whether amber or white, indicates a successful LAN connection via a LAN cable.

-A flickering amber or white light indicates data transfer, whereas no light indicates the gadget is turned off.
+Flickering lights signify data transfer, whereas no light indicates the device is powered off.

 Other Two LED Lights